SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 # Routing Basics

-[slide]
+[slide hideTitle]
-# Multi Page Applications
+# Multi-Page Applications

-The multi page applications reload the entire page when a user interacts with the app.
+The multi-page applications reload the entire page when a user interacts with the app.

 Also, the data is exchanged when a new page is **requested**.